nikhilsos/nikhilsos.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-This is an item in your portfolio.
-It can have images or nice text.
-If you name the file .md, it will be parsed as markdown.
-If you name the file .html, it will be parsed as HTML.

-### Video Example:
+I've always been interested in poetry, and as I grew, Hiphop started to resonate with me more and more.
+I taught myself how to make beats and do mixing/mastering through YouTube tutorials and even tried creating a few songs.

+Although I haven’t been making music recently, here are some pieces I worked on—some of them are as old as 5 years.
+The lyrics are a mix of Nepali and English, and some words might be explicit—so consider this a heads-up!

+### By yours. truly,:
-Here is a video from YouTube:
+Here is one from YouTube:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/IyRPEjQE1Lk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="480" height="270" src="https://www.youtube.com/embed/IyRPEjQE1Lk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>